Guillem96/efficientdet-tf/README.md

-                                  to reduce it in case backbone is not frozen --format [VOC|labelme]          Dataset to use for training  [required] --train-dataset DIRECTORY       Path to annotations and images  [required] --images-path DIRECTORY         Base path to images.
+                                  to reduce it in case backbone is not frozen --format [VOC|labelme]          Dataset to use for training  [required] --train-dataset DIRECTORY       Path to annotations and images  [required] --val-dataset DIRECTORY         Path to validation annotations.
+If it is not set by the user, validation won't be performed --images-path DIRECTORY         Base path to images.
 Required when using labelme format  [required] --n-classes INTEGER             Number of important classes without taking